trufflesuite/trufflesuite.com/src/blog/contributors-youve-earned-a-gitpoap/index.md

 POAPs will be issued as NFTs, so contributors must authenticate with their GitHub accounts on the [GitPOAP website](https://gitpoap.io/) to claim their POAP.

-All POAPs are minted on Gnosis Chain (Formerly xDai).
-There is no cost to claim your POAP and it can be migrated to the Ethereum mainnet if you pay the gas fee for the transaction.
-Learn how to do that [here](https://intercom.help/poap/en/articles/5790336-how-do-i-migrate-my-poap-to-mainnet).
+All POAPs are minted on Gnosis Chain (formerly xDai).
+There is no cost to claim a POAP and it can be migrated to Ethereum Mainnet by sending a transaction.
+Visit [how do I migrate my POAP to Mainnet](https://intercom.help/poap/en/articles/5790336-how-do-i-migrate-my-poap-to-mainnet) for instructions.

 The official start date for claiming is April 7, 2022, so mark your calendars and claim your GitPOAP as soon as possible.